List of Wednesday characters: Goody Addams

-Goody Addams (portrayed by Jenna Ortega) is Wednesday's deceased ancestor from the 1600s who is a witch, psychic and ghost that only Wednesday can see in her visions.
-In "Chapter III: Friend or Woe", "Chapter VI: Quid Pro Woe" and "Chapter VIII: A Murder of Woes", it was Goody who escaped from the execution of the local town's outcasts at the hands of Joseph Crackstone, the founder of Jericho, Vermont, whom she later killed, and eventually placed the lock upon Crackstone's crypt with her blood.
-Shortly after Marilyn Thornhill drains Wednesday of her blood to resurrect Crackstone and leaves her to die in the crypt, Goody appears to heal her.
+Goody Addams (portrayed by Jenna Ortega) is Wednesday's deceased ancestor from the 1600s.
+She is a witch, psychic and ghost that only Wednesday can see in her visions, which reveal that Goody escaped the extermination of Jericho's Outcasts at the hands of Joseph Crackstone, the founder of Jericho, Vermont, whom she later killed, and placed under a bloodlock on Crackstone's crypt using her own blood.
+Goody also founded the Nightshade Society, a secret society that was dedicated to fighting for equality between Outcasts and Normies which later evolved into an elite social club.
+Shortly after Marilyn Thornhill uses Wednesday's blood to resurrect Crackstone (a bloodlock can only be broken by the blood of a direct descendent of the person who placed it) and leaves her to die in the crypt, Goody appears and heals her mortal stab wound; but warns Wednesday that after she does so, Wednesday will never see her again.

 Larissa Weems

-Larissa Weems (portrayed by Gwendoline Christie as an adult, Oliver Wickha as a young woman) is Nevermore Academy's shapeshifting principal and Morticia's former roommate who introduces Wednesday to her school and roommate, Enid, despite Wednesday's lack of interest.
-In "Chapter II: Woe Is the Loneliest Number", it is revealed that she turned herself into Rowan after the real Rowan is killed by a hyde.
-In "Chapter VIII: A Murder of Woes", she disguises herself as Tyler to try to trick Marilyn Thornhill into confessing that she's actually Laurel Gates who manipulated Tyler into killing victims as a part of her plan to resurrect Joseph Crackstone, her deceased ancestor from the 1600s, and wipe out the outcasts from existence.
-However, Marilyn sees the ruse and kills Weems.
+Larissa Weems (portrayed by Gwendoline Christie as an adult, Oliver Wickha as a young woman) is Nevermore Academy's shapeshifting principal and Morticia's former roommate when they were Nevermore students.
+She introduces Wednesday to the school and her roommate, Enid, despite Wednesday's lack of interest.
+In "Chapter II: Woe Is the Loneliest Number", it is revealed Weems shapeshifted into Rowan after the real Rowan is killed by a Hyde.
+In "Chapter VIII: A Murder of Woes", she disguises herself as Tyler to trick Marilyn Thornhill into confessing that she's actually Laurel Gates, who manipulated Tyler into killing victims as part of her plan to resurrect Joseph Crackstone, her deceased ancestor from the 1600s, and wipe the Outcasts from existence.
+After Weems reveals herself, Thornhill kills Weems by injecting her with nightshade poison.

-By season two, Weems was succeeded by Barry Dort.
-Larissa Weems later returns, briefly, as Wednesday's spirit guide.
-When Wednesday states that it would be impossible as the Addams family's spirit guides are usually a dead relative, Weems states that they are 13th cousins twice removed.
-She does seem annoyed when she learns that Dort was made her successor when she didn't have him on her list of possible successors and when he doesn't plan on honoring her sacrifice at the Outcast Day of Remembrance.
-Morticia soon starts to interact with Weems' spirit guide form when she detects her.
+In season two, Weems is succeeded by Barry Dort.
+Larissa Weems later returns as Wednesday's spirit guide.
+When Wednesday states that it would be impossible as the Addams family's spirit guides are usually a dead relative, Weems reveals that they are 13th cousins twice removed.
+She is annoyed upon learning Dort was picked to succeed her as Nevermore's principal when she did not have him on her list of possible successors; and doesn't plan on honoring her sacrifice at the Outcast Day of Remembrance ceremony.
+Morticia soon starts to interact with Weems as her spirit guide when she detects her.
 Following the deaths of Isaac Night and Françoise Galpin, Weems returns to the afterlife.

+It is not yet known if Weems will return as Wednesday's spirit guide for season three.

 Dr. Valerie Kinbott

 Dr. Valerie Kinbott (portrayed by Riki Lindhome) is Wednesday's Nevermore Academy-appointed therapist from the local town of Jericho.
-In "Chapter VII: If You Don't Woe Me by Now", Dr. Kinbott is killed by the Hyde after Wednesday suspects her of being the murderer due to seeing her in the forest with Xavier.
+She is killed by the Hyde after Wednesday suspects her of being its master due to seeing her in the forest with Xavier.